Online13/cra-template-particle/README.md

-# cra-template-atomic
+# cra-template-online

 This is the official base template for [Create React App](https://github.com/facebook/create-react-app).

-You need to specify a template `--template atomic`.
+You need to specify a template `--template online`.

 For more information about create react app, please refer to: